mf-rl/mf-rl/README.md

 Greetings, wanderer.

-They call me the **Mavren Farsight – The Rune Lancer** — a silent guardian in the digital crusades, roaming the cyber realms, and defending the kingdoms of code.
+They call me **Mavren Farsight – The Rune Lancer** — a silent guardian in the digital crusades, roaming the cyber realms, and defending the kingdoms of code.
 Half cyber-templar, half shadowed panda, fully committed to the ancient order of clean commits and secure endpoints.

 I wield sacred relics: